christianh814/openshift-toolbox/ocp4_upi/docs/proxy_notes.md

 sshKey: 'ssh-ed25519 AAAA...'
 ```

 What's important here is the `noProxy` setting.
-Remember to put in the range of your network, the range of the service network, and the range of the pod network.
+Remember to put in the range of your environemnt's network, the range of the `serviceNetwork`, and the range of the pod `clusterNetworks`.
 Also, add the domain of the environment you're installing in.

 **NOTE** You want to put these on the "helper node" (or your bastion host) if you're using it (inside of `/etc/environment`)